Success and Motivation

 Note:

-To make sure that your goal is motivating, write down why it’s of great worth and important to you.
+To ensure that your goal is motivating, write down why it’s of great worth and importance to you.
 Ask yourself, “If I were to share my goal with others, what would I tell them to persuade them it was a worthwhile goal?”
-You can use this motivating value statement to help you. if you start to doubt yourself or lose confidence in your capacity to actually make the goal a reality.
+You can use this motivating value statement to help you if you start to doubt yourself or lose confidence in your capacity to actually make the goal a reality.

 You have probably heard of SMART goals already.
 But do you always apply the rule?
 The simple truth is that for goals to be powerful, they should be framed to be SMART.
 There are many variations of what SMART stands for, but the essence is this, goals should be:

-Your goal must be clear and well defined.
+Your goal must be clear and well-defined.
 Obscure or generalized goals are unhelpful because they don’t provide sufficient direction.
 Remember, you need goals to show you the way.
-Make it as easy as you can to get where you want to go by defining exactly where you want to end up.
+Define exactly where you want to end up to make it as easy as possible to get there. - Set Measurable Goals

-Include definite amounts, dates, when,and so on in your goals so you can measure your level of success.
-If your goal is simply defined as “To reduce expenses” how will you know when you have been successful?
-In one month’s time if you have a 1 percent reduction or in two years’ time when you have a 10 percent reduction?
-Without a way to measure your success you miss out on the excitement that comes with knowing you have actually achieved something.
+Include definite amounts, dates, when, and so on in your goals so you can measure your level of success.
+If your goal is simply defined as “To reduce expenses,” how will you know when you have been successful?
+In one month, if you have a 1 per cent reduction, or in two years’ time, if you have a 10 per cent reduction?
+Without a way to measure your success, you miss out on the excitement that comes with knowing you have actually achieved something. - Set Attainable Goals

-Make sure that it’s possible to achieve the goals you set.
+Make sure that you can achieve the goals you set.
 If you set a goal that you have no hope of accomplishing, you will only demoralize yourself and elude your confidence.

 3. Set Goals in Writing